Albaric0que/MayDay/README.md

-# Proyect Name:
+# Project Name:
 MayDay
 ***

-# Proyect Description:
+# Project Description:
 Our project is a practice to learn how to do a CRUD with PHP.
 "MayDay" is an abnormal emergency center idea to work front and back with database and connect the CRUD.
 We also started testing.

 ***